Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 Lesson planning for kindergarten brings about a special responsibility no teacher wants to take for granted.
 You’re well aware that this is your students’ first experience with formal education, so you want to help them get off to a good start.

-Although super creative and rewarding, lesson planning for kindergarten can also be overwhelming.
+Although super creative and rewarding, effective lesson planning for kindergarten can also be a real challenge.
 That’s why we’ve prepared a couple of kindergarten lesson plan templates to help you get started.

 Template #1: Weekly kindergarten lesson plan template